 According to the Nursing Schools Almanac, the Graduate School of Nursing is ranked 18 out of 3,200 schools in the United States.
 The GSN master's program is ranked in the top 20 percent nationally by US News & World Report 2017 Best Graduate Schools.
 In addition, the Doctor of Nursing Practice program was ranked in the top five programs in Massachusetts.

-Accreditation of an institution of higher education by NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
+Accreditation of an institution of higher education by NECHE indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college or university is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by the NEASC isn't partial but applies to the institution as a whole.
+Accreditation by the NECHE isn't partial but applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

-Commission of Institutions of Higher Education
+New England Commission of Higher Education

 3 Burlington Woods Drive, Suite 100

 A list of institutions with educational affiliations at the Graduate School of Nursing are listed below: